vboughner/calendar/README.md

 # Calendar

+A simple calendar by Van Boughner, built with Angular2 and Bootstrap.
+It features the use of Angular2 routing (watch the URLs), as well as local storage in your web browser for the appointments.

+See this project running at Github Pages: https://vboughner.github.io/calendar/

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.15.
+Boilerplate for this project was initially generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.15.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.